cornerstone-consulting/INFIODocs/infio-docs.md

 - **Assess large-scale heterogeneous database migrations to AWS**: Enable a single-pane-of-glass view for large-scale database workload migration assessments to AWS.
 - **Provide prebuilt automation and reporting**: Utilize role-based access via a single web interface designed specifically for database migration assessments.
+- **Generates assessment report for schema converion**: Provides detailed reports on schema compatibility and necessary modifications for a seamless migration.

 ---